david-matu/xyz_integration_demo/README.md

 ./gradlew build && docker compose build && docker compose up -d
 ```

 #### API Documentation
 After the services are up, access the documentation on the browser at:

 [http://localhost:9000/openapi/swagger-ui.html](http://localhost:9000/openapi/swagger-ui.html)

+#### Monitoring Events in Rabbit MQ
+Navigate to the following link to monitor messages: [http://localhost:15672/](http://localhost:15672/)

 #### Logs from Nodes:
 In advanced stage of this project, the logs can be shipped to `ELK`.
 At the moment, for simplicity, we can monitor logs per node on the terminal like so: